 Perched on a remote mountainside, in one corner of an ecological refuge, close to Podocarpus National Park, is our little homestead.
 We’re a one hour steep hike or horse ride, from the nearest road.
 This keeps us humble, and gives us the opportunity to connect with the land in a more profound way.

-For the first years on this land, the only thing we were growing was dirt.
+For the first years on this land, the only thing we were growing was in the dirt.
 The land had been severely degraded.
-For decades, the are had suffered from burning and tilling, exposing soil and nutrients that the tropical storms washed away.
+For decades, the area had suffered from burning and tilling, exposing soil and nutrients that the tropical storms washed away.
 Our aim was to stop this process, and reverse it.
-We began a tradition of putting carbon into the soil rather than the air, of nurturing ecological succession rather than fighting it, and the results have been magical.
+We began a tradition of putting carbon into the soil rather than the air, of nurturing ecological succession rather than fighting it… and the results have been magical.
 Without the need for any external fertilizers, we’re making great progress in reviving the land.

 Now, the land is beginning to return the love that we’ve been giving it.
 We are honored to take the fruits of our earth-healing, and through ancestral alchemy, make products that are meant to heal others, to regenerate the damages done to our fellow humans, and the animals they love.

-I’m a Certified Permaculture Designer, herbalist, and, writer.
-My passions include crafting herbal concoctions, playing with natural dyes, hiking, baking, soap making, and learning more about the beautiful native plants that grow
+I’m a mother, an animal lover, a Certified Permaculture Designer, herbalist, and writer.
+My passions include crafting botanical concoctions, hiking, baking, soap making, and learning more about the beautiful native plants that grow here.

-You can read my musings about food, herbs, & homesteading on my blog: vibranceandviolets.wordpress.com
+You can read my musings about nourishing foods, healing herbs, natural living, & holistic mothering on my blog: mamalibelula.com